KalpitJain/SuperSpinner/README.md

     superSpinner.addAll(spinnerItems);

-And you have a `Materialized Spinner`
+And you have a `Materialized Spinner` in your app

 If you have a suggestion/improvement let me know!
 Found a bug?
 Report now!